Northern MN snowmobiling resort with

 snowmobile rentals on the Gunflint Trail

-Food is available in the dining room of the main log lodge at Hungry Jack Lodfe.
+Food is available in the dining room of the main log lodge at Hungry Jack Lodge.
 Our winter menu includes many ala-carte favorites including what many people consider the best burgers in the Grand Marais and Gunflint Trail area.
 There are many people that travel all the way from Grand Marais just to have some of our famous hand-cut fries!
-Read more about our dining options…

 There are over 350 miles of groomed snowmobiling trails and ski trails in the Grand Marais and Gunflint Trail area of Minnesota available for your snowmobiling and skiing enjoyment.
 Hungry Jack Lodge Resort is right on one of the groomed snowmobile spur trails of the Gunflint Snowmobile Trail system and caters to people who are on snowmobile and ice fishing vacations.